 Most of the time men will ask the hairstylist to make the best line they see fit.
-There are also some men out there who love being creative and make up different line haircuts on their own.
+There are also some men out there who love being creative and making up different line haircuts on their own.
 Others need to see some examples to help them make the right choice.

 One downside of line hairstyle is that if your hair grows fast, the lines and patterns will soon become invisible.
 Accordingly, such haircuts might need frequent touch-ups.

-Creative Line and Pattern Haircut Designs for Men
+Creative Line and Pattern Haircut Designs

 Line hairstyles are very useful when you are out of ideas.
 Want something original but changing your beloved taper fade or a fohawk seems like a bad idea?